DevSharpknife/Static_And_Dynamic_Testing_Task/testing_task_1.md

 # Carry out static testing on the code below.
 # Comment on any errors that you see below.
 # There are 6 errors in total.
 #!
-INCLUDING THIS THERE ARE 14 ERRORS IN TOTAL
+INCLUDING THIS THERE ARE 15 ERRORS IN TOTAL AND ONE BIT OF INCORRECT CASING
 ```python

 class CardGame: